-- The baiting, tending, checking, or removing of crab traps, the contents of crab traps or their lines, buoys, or markers is prohibited in public waters from one-half hour after legal sunset until one-half hour before legal sunrise. - It is the responsibility of the crabber to place traps so vessels can safely navigate and to properly dispose of his unserviceable traps on shore.
+- The baiting, tending, checking or removing of crab traps, the contents of crab traps or their lines, buoys or markers is prohibited in public waters from one-half hour after legal sunset until one-half hour before legal sunrise. - It is the responsibility of the crabber to place traps so vessels can safely navigate and to properly dispose of his unserviceable traps on shore.
 No crab traps shall be set in navigable channels or entrances to streams.
 A crabber who retrieves his trap with a commission approved common float shall return the common float to any shrimper for reuse. - No person other than the licensee or his agent shall intentionally damage or destroy crab traps or the floats or lines attached thereto, or remove the contents thereof. - Crab fishers may utilize a plastic bait box cover to mark trap ownership or a 2-inch stainless steel, self-locking tag attached to the center of the trap ceiling.
 Either must be legibly engraved or embossed with the commercial fisherman's license number.
-Crab traps may be attached to a trotline to which at least one end is attached to a non-floating line and a visible float of at least 6 inches in diameter or half-gallon volume size.
+Crab traps may be attached to a trotline to which at least one end is attached to a non-floating line and a - visible float of at least 6 inches in diameter or half-gallon volume size.
 Crab traps located in areas designated as freshwater north of the northern bank of the Intracoastal/Waterway and west of LA Highway 70 and those areas located on the eastern side of the Mississippi River and inland from the saltwater line are not required to be marked with a float and float line unless the trap is placed in a lake.
 Each crab trap on a trotline shall be registered with LDWF and shall have attached thereto a tag bearing the crab fisherman's license number.

-• All crab traps must be marked with a solid float, 6 inches in diameter or greater, attached with a non-floating line 1/4-inch minimum diameter or larger.
-Each crab trap must have a minimum of two escape rings 2-5/16 inches in inside diameter, excluding the ring material.
+All crab traps must be marked with a solid float, 6 inches in diameter or greater, attached with a non-floating line 1/4-inch minimum diameter or larger.
+Each crab trap must have a minimum of two escape rings 2 and 5/16 inches in inside diameter, excluding the ring material.
 Rings must be placed on the vertical outside walls flush with the trap floor or baffle with at least one ring located in each chamber of the trap.
-Except from April 1 - June 30 and from September 1 - October 31, escape rings shall not be obstructed with any material that

-- hampers or prevents exit of crabs.
-Escape ring mandates shall not apply to crab traps placed in Lake Pontchartrain. - Metal tackle or metal crab traps shall not be used in any of the public waters north of the Intracoastal Waterway in the Calcasieu River or in any body of water comprising the Calcasieu River System north of the Intracoastal Canal or in the waters of Vermilion Bay from Cypremort Point one mile offshore to Blue Point. - Crab traps are prohibited in the Tchefuncte River.
+Except from April 1 - June 30 and from Sept.
+1 - Oct.
+31, escape rings shall not be obstructed with any material that hampers or prevents exit of crabs.
+However, any crab trap constructed of wire mesh 2 and 5/16 square inches or greater or any crab trap placed in Lake Pontchartrain is exempt from escape ring requirements.
+However, effective Nov.
+15, 2017 and thereafter, a minimum of three escape rings shall be placed on the vertical outside walls flush with the trap floor or baffle, with at least two rings located in the upper chamber of the trap.
+Minimum ring size shall be 2 and 3/8 inches in inside diameter, not including the ring material.
+Traps placed in Lake Pontchartrain would no longer be exempt from escape ring requirements. - Metal tackle or metal crab traps shall not be used in any of the public waters north of the Intracoastal Waterway in the Calcasieu River or in any body of water comprising the Calcasieu River System north of the Intracoastal Canal or in the waters of Vermilion Bay from Cypremort Point 1 mile offshore to Blue Point. - Crab traps are prohibited in the Tchefuncte River.